 “I would like to thank Song for his service in ICANN over the past three years, where he played a key role in starting the Beijing Engagement Centre’s operations.
 During this time, we have seen significant growth in the Chinese multistakeholder community’s participation in ICANN,” said Jia-Rong Low, Vice President & Managing Director, ICANN Asia Pacific hub.

-Zhang joins ICANN from KNET, where he currently serves as Senior Researcher & Director of Public & Policy Affairs.
+Zhang joins ICANN from KNET, where he currently serves as Elder Researcher & Director of Public & Policy Affairs.
 In this role, Zhang actively participated in ICANN consensus policies development including topics such as Internationalized Domains (IDNs) & New gTLD Subsequent Procedures.
 He was also involved in the proposal discussions for Internet Assigned Numbers Authority (IANA) stewardship transition.

 Zhang began his career in China Internet Network Information Centre (CNNIC), which formed his roots in the domain name industry.
-He has a Master of Arts in Public Management/Policy from Renmin University of China and a PhD in Public Administration from Northern Illinois University.
+He has a Master of Arts in Public Management/Policy from Renmin University of China & a PhD in Public Administration from Northern Illinois University.

 Head of Communications, APAC